646.757.4500 • 800.605.1500

-Many people regularly use their smartphones to read emails.
+Many people regularly use smartphones to read emails.
 Heimer Engineering emails you a PDF of the inspection report.
-These reports are designed to be mobile-friendly, and can be viewed on many smartphones, allowing you quick access to the report.
+These reports are designed to be mobile-friendly, and can be viewed on most smartphones, allowing you quick access to the report.

 Is The Inspector A

-Many inspection companies send out non-Engineer inspectors when the buyer expects a Licensed Engineer.
+Many inspection companies send out non-Engineer inspectors when the buyer requested a Licensed Engineer.
 At the site, the non-Engineer Inspector may promise a review by an Engineer in the office.
-It is unethical to send a non-Engineer when you expect and are paying for Engineering services.
+It is unethical to send a non-Engineer when you think you receiving Engineering services.

-Section §197-4.2 of the State of New York State home inspector law requires non-Engineer home inspectors to have the following wording in the pre-inspection agreement:
+Section §197-4.2 of the State of New York State home inspector law requires non-Engineer home inspectors to include the following wording in the pre-inspection agreement: